PushItToProd/vscode-autoreadonly/README.md

-# Auto-readonly for VS Code
+# Auto-Readonly for VS Code

 This extension automatically sets VS Code editors to read only when viewing files matching a set of patterns.
 This is accomplished using the built-in command "File: Set Active Editor Read-only in Session", leaving the underlying file and its permissions unchanged on disk.